 There’s a pervasive myth floating around that iodine consumption causes acne.
 There’s a kernel of truth to this (more on that in a moment), but when you start gathering data, the opposite tends to be true.
 Unfortunately, no one studies this much anymore.
 But here’s an interesting piece of information:

 “In 1961, about ten years after most cities in North Carolina started fluoridating their water supply, two researchers from the University of North Carolina conducted a study to compare the rates of acne between adolescents who eat a lot of seafood on the coast, and those in the mountainous western region of the state where a diet rich in seafood and therefore iodine is less common.
 The results of their study were not what anyone expected.
-The adolescents who consumed more iodine had less acne.” – The End of Acne
+The adolescents who consumed more iodine had less acne.” – The Hidden Cause of Acne

 But some people do experience more acne when they start supplementing with iodine.
 Why?